Prologue to Cor Jesu Sacratissimum: One of Us

 I shall just add that many, if not all of the above, foreshadow definite themes that appear in the book.

-But that is all for now.
-The global links are for Amazon worldwide and will take you to where you can see the book or buy it.
-And, a final request to my regular readers, if any of you felt you could share this post using the Facebook and Twitter etc buttons below, I would be particularly grateful.
+But that is all for now—apart from a final request to my regular readers.
+For if any of you felt you could share this post on Facebook and Twitter etc, I would be particularly grateful.
 Thank you if you can help me make this book better known!

 You’ve captured humanity and reminded me to be humble.